RedisLabs/redislabs-docs/content/rc/security/single-sign-on.md

 ## Social login

-One SSO option that Redis Cloud offers is [social login](https://en.wikipedia.org/wiki/Social_login), which allows you to use an existing social media account to create or sign into a Redis Cloud account.
+One SSO option that Redis Cloud offers is [social login](https://en.wikipedia.org/wiki/Social_login), which allows you to use an existing social media account to create or sign into your Redis Cloud account.

 Redis Cloud supports the following social logins:
 - GitHub